curvedmark/promise-now/README.md

 Reject `promise` with `reason`. `this` keyword equals to `context` in callbacks if provided.Returns `promise`.

+### promise.end();

+Throw with reason if promise is rejected, or flag the promise so when it's rejected the reason will be thrown.
+Should be called at the end of `.then()` chain.

 ## .then() being asynchronous

 If you can be sure that you will never write code like: